 4) more food

-Calculate the indicator's value by dividing the number of children who were given the same amount of food or more food by the total number of surveyed children and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of children who were given the same amount of food or more food by the total number of surveyed children.
+Multiply the result by 100 to convert it to a percentage.

 Access Additional Guidance